kuzGo/kuzco/TESTING.md

       * All Watches

-4. FOR HIM button when clicked will present a nuber of options for the user to select and sort the items:
+4. FOR HIM button when clicked will present a number of options for the user to select and sort the items:
       * Chronograph
       * Sport
       * Smartwatch
       * All Watches

-5. FOR HER button when clicked will present a nuber of options for the user to select and sort the items:
+5. FOR HER button when clicked will present a number of options for the user to select and sort the items:
       * Chronograph
       * Sport
       * Smartwatch
       * All Watches

-6. FOR HIM button when clicked will present a nuber of options for the user to select and sort the items:
+6. FOR HIM button when clicked will present a number of options for the user to select and sort the items:
       * € 20
       * € 50
       * € 100